All Episodes

 I didn't do that intentionally.

-I understand, but I had to straighten that out.
+But I had to straighten that out.

 Sure, sure.

-He's of course the leader of the walk-away movement.
+He's, of course, the leader of the walk away movement.

-He he has been through hell the past year because of his association with the events on January 6th.
+He has been through hell the past year because of his association with the events on January 6th.

-It seems like it started under the Obama administration specifically with holders, uh, I believe it was Holder that was uh unfairly auditing only conservative groups and conservative individuals.
+I believe it was Holder that was unfairly auditing only conservative groups and conservative individuals.

-And now it's gone full-blown prosecutions being swatted, being harassed by the law.
+And now it's gone full-blown, prosecutions being swatted, being harassed by the law.

-Uh I think the answer is no.
+I think the answer is no.

-Vengeance is is uh reserved for the Lord.
+Vengeance is reserved for the Lord.

 In Hebrews 10, 30 through 31, the Lord tells us that vengeance will be visited upon those who are unjust.